iavalentine/IAValentine-Portfolio/README.md

 # IAValentine-Portfolio
 Overview

 This repository contains various projects that showcase my programming skills and experience.
-Below are two Blackjack-related projects that demonstrate object-oriented programming principles and front-end development using React.
+Below there is a Blackjack project that demonstrates object-oriented programming principles, also there is a card deck simulator that demonstrates front-end development using React.

 Projects